CYZeusX/Tetris/README.md

 ### Purpose
     it is totally for personal uses

-    Why build a tetris game to play yourself? because I have high demand.
-The ordinary Tetris game on mobile I have found is **LACK OF FEATURES**.
+    (Why build a tetris game to play yourself?)
+        Because I have high demand.
+        I have found LACK OF FEATURES on most of the Tetris games on Android.
     > lack of blocks anti-clockwise rotation
     > lack of landscape orientation mode